zinqlabs/stagehand/README.md

 ### `log()`

 `log()` is used to print a message to the browser console.
 These messages will be persisted in the Browserbase session logs, and can be used to debug sessions after they've completed.

+Make sure the log level is above the verbose level you set when initializing the Stagehand instance.

 - **Example:**
   ```javascript